alexo-a/password-generator/README.md

 <!--Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.-->

 Using this project is a breeze!
 Simply click the Choose Password Options button, select the character types you'd like to use and specify a password length (between 8 and 128), and click Generate Password!

+Note that the special characters available are listed [here](https://owasp.org/www-community/password-special-characters).

 <!--_For more examples, please refer to the [Documentation](https://example.com)_-->